Public Square ice rink

 Where: Museums around Cleveland

 Cleveland is home to some really great museums.
-And there’s no better way to spend a bitterly cold January day than indoors exploring a new museum.
+And there’s no better way to spend a bitterly cold January day than indoors exploring a new one.

 Some of the best museums in Cleveland to check out are: